 In addition to dietary changes, treatment options for CFD include prescription medication, or supplementation with high-dose methyfolate, or sometimes a combination both.
 However, all the research uses Leucovorin to treat CFD.

 Currently, the treatment for CFD is Leucovorin (prescription high dose calcium folinic acid).
 Per studies, the recommended dose is anywhere from 0.5mg/kg to 2.0mg/kg.

-Some doctors choose to use Deplin, which is prescription strength L-methylfolate, which is dosed differently.
+Some doctors choose to use Deplin, which is prescription strength L-methylfolate.
+This is dosed differently than leucovorin.
 Deplin has many additives (including dairy), but there are other high dose methylfolate options available over-the-counter.